theandrew168/bloggulus-svelte/README.md

 ### Database

 This project uses [PostgreSQL](https://www.postgresql.org/) for persistent storage.
-To develop locally, you'll an instance of the database running somehow or another.
+To develop locally, you'll need an instance of the database running.

 ### Containers